rayyankhan47/Blockbase/PROJECT.md

 - AI integration is differentiating feature
 - Keep it simple - hackathon constraints
 - SQLite for speed, can migrate to PostgreSQL later
+- **User has no modding experience - provide detailed step-by-step instructions**